National Council for Peace and Order: Membership and authority

 On 22 May 2014, the NCPO announced its composition and stated that its leader would exercise all powers and duties which the laws invest in the prime minister and the cabinet, until a new prime minister was elected or appointed.

 On 23 May, the NCPO announced that short and long-term national administrative policies would be determined by its leader.
 It assigned its members to government ministries and agencies.

 On 24 May 2014, the NCPO dissolved the Senate and vested legislative power in its leader.
 It also ordered the judicial branch to operate under its directives.
 Later that day, it transferred Police General Adul Saengsingkaew, who was the Commissioner-General of the Royal Thai Police and also its deputy leader, to an inactive post in the Office of the Prime Minister.
 Adul was replaced by Police General Watcharapol Prasarnrajkit.

 On 26 May, King Bhumibol Adulyadej endorsed the coup, formally appointing General Prayut Chan-o-cha to "take charge of public administration" as of 24 May.
-The royal endorsement was seen as key to legitimising the coup.